aditikashi23/Personal-Finance-ChatBot/README.md

 ## Overview

 The **Personal Finance Chatbot** is an interactive virtual assistant built using **Rasa**, designed to help users manage their finances by tracking expenses, setting budgets, and checking currency exchange rates and stock prices.
-This chatbot leverages Natural Language Understanding (NLU) to understand user intents and extract relevant entities, providing a user-friendly interface for personal finance management.
+The chatbot uses Rasa, REST APIs, and some Python.

 ### Features